ogurbych/wp-website/README.md

 This repository contains a minimal starter theme for WordPress.

+Gallery images for the front page slider should be placed in `assets/images/`.

 ## Setup locally

 1. Clone this repository into the `wp-content/themes` directory of your local WordPress installation.